 3. Begin Strength Training

-After surgery, your quadriceps muscle is going to shrink and weaken.Â This will happen fast.Â Doing quadriceps isometric exercises immediately after your surgery will help.Â But you will also have to perform progressive strengthening exercise to get this muscle back up to speed.Â Weak quad muscles will cause more stress through your knee joint.Â Excessive loading will increase your chances of developing arthritis in your knee.
+After surgery, your quadriceps muscle is going to shrink and weaken.Â This will happen fast.Â Doing quadriceps isometric exercises immediately after your surgery will help.Â But you will also have to perform progressive strengthening exercises to get this muscle back up to speed.Â Weak quad muscles will cause more stress through your knee joint.Â Excessive loading will increase your chances of developing arthritis in your knee.

-Once you start to regain some of your quadriceps strength, you want to transition to weight bearing exercises.
-This is when your physical therapist will prescribe step up exercises and modified squats.Â With these types of exercises it is important that you relearn how to use both your hip and quadriceps muscles together.Â When done right, you will minimize stress through your knee.
+Once you start to regain some of your quadriceps strength, you want to transition to weight-bearing exercises.
+This is when your physical therapist will prescribe step-up exercises and modified squats.Â With these types of exercises, it is important that you relearn how to use both your hip and quadriceps muscles together.Â When done right, you will minimize stress through your knee.